willstepp/writings/hunger/hunger-01.md

   Others heard the commotion and by the time the boy had reached the ceremonial grounds the entire population of the village had come to see him who had been gone for so long.
 He saw his mother in the crowd.
 She dried her eyes and looked upon him with pitying eyes.
 He saw the elders, even Kulsathee.
 He saw Leoti but she turned away when they met eyes.
 When he came to the ceremonial grounds they did not follow him.
 Instead the stopped at the low gates and gossiped to one another in hushed whispers.
   He walked up to the tree and stared up at its branches.
 Then he lifted off the makeshift lid from the bucket and gently poured its contents into the ground around the trunk.
 The dry earth soaked up the water and was gone.
 Then he set the bucket on the ground and stood by and he waited.

+  It was an overcast day in early autumn.
+The pack of hunters stopped to rest on a high ridge, overlooking a meadow.
+This was the spot Turkeyfoot, a scout, had discovered a herd of doe the previous morning.
+  “Twenty strong, no lie.”
+  A shallow creek wound through the area, its current swift and water clear.
+Mist-sodden leaves from the surrounding trees patchworked the ground in shades of red, yellow, and brown.
+One of the elder hunters pointed to the creek.
+  “No doubt the water brings them here.”
+  The others nodded in agreement.
+  Turkeyfoot pointed out the exact spot he saw the herd emerge from the forest line.
+He had been long in these woods tracking the movements of another tribe while hunting deeper inside the neighboring valley.
+  The elder huntsment surveyed the clearing and the best strategy would be a deer drive, a method of hunting which uses carefully arranged hunters to push a herd into an area where they have no escape and are therefore easily picked off with bow and arrow, typically from a high vantage point.
+  It started to drizzle and the men draped their coats over their heads and ducked underneath some outcroppings on the ridge.
+Drizzled turned to rain and pattered on the rocks and onto the treetops.
+Cold pemmican was rationed to the men and they sat together and ate.
+Because of the long trek they were famished and most of them finished off their portion quickly and asked for another, which they were granted with a reluctant grunt.
+As they ate they debated strategies for the drive.
+  In a deer drive the hunters are divided into three groups: drivers, standers, and snipers.
+Depending on the location there are many possible ways to arrange the groups, and how many of each should be used.
+For this drive there was not much argument where the snipers should be.
+The ridge had a perfect view of the meadow and the shear cliff would be a good barrier against which to drive the herd.
+  Mika ate his ration in silence.
+He did not talk much since his return and nobody much talked to him.
+He was very underweight and though his strength had come back, his skills were nothing like they were before, and everyone knew it.
+He listened to the other hunters argue about where the driving line should be placed, which was important to them.
+  “That isn’t right.
+We should be as close as possible to the cliff edge, but adjacent to it.
+Like so.”
+  The hunter held up his arms in a cross shape to indicate what he meant to the others.
+They nodded, thoughtfully.
+  “No. You want the first line waiting by the southern edge of the woods, assuming the herd approaches from the east.
+Isn’t that where Turkeyfoot spotted them?”
+  “Don’t remember.”
+  Another hunter shouted to the scout, who was off by himself, eating a plug of deer jerky.
+  “What side did they come from again?”
+  “The west.”
+  “Oh, I had it wrong.
+In that case, the first line needs to be there, and down fifty feet or so.”
+  “That is way too far.”
+  The boy listened to them but did not join in.
+At one time he might have been interested in that sort of thing.
+Not anymore.
+He no longer cared about the hunt.
+Not since he returned from the mountains.
+He did his duty.
+But he did not care.
+He did feel a pang of guilt about his apathy.
+It seemed to him like he ought to care.
+It was important after all, to feed their tribe.
+And everyone else seemed to care so much.
+He watched them become impassioned and turn red with anger when there was a disagreement.
+  “It doesn’t matter what you think!
+It is not your decision at the end of the day.
+The elders will decide where to post every hunter, that includes drivers, standers, and even snipers.”
+  “That is true,” a few echoed.
+  “All I know is I better be posted as a sniper.
+I’m tired of being looked over.”
+  “But you are a stander if I ever saw one.
+You stand well.”
+  The others laughed.
+The one who wanted to be a sniper rose and made and obscene gesture at the rest of them.
+That only made them laugh harder.
+  “You all are a bunch of frog eaters!
+I am a sniper.
+I’m going to talk with the elders.
+They know my aim is true.
+The elders know.”
+  He stomped off and the other hunters watched him go, the boy included.
+He sat among them and laughed when they did, became serious when they became serious.
+He did everything he was supposed to do as a hunter.
+  Yet ever since his return, all his waking thoughts were on the mountains and the lake he had found on its summit.
+Just as his father said he would.
+He thought about how he had watered the tree and how nothing had come of it after all.
+How the villagers mocked him because of that.
+Nothing at all.
+  Soon the rain cleared and blue skies appeared.
+Ther ewas a cool wind that blew in and rustled the leaves on the trees and shook loose ones from their limbs so that they fell in lazy arcs to the ground.
+The elders gathered everyone and instructed them where they would post during the drive.
+  The snipers included Tye and all the best with a bow, those whose aim was true and could be relied upon.
+The hunter who insisted he was a sniper was not among them, but he was made a driver which placated him.
+The drivers were the largest group by far.
+They had to be strong and nimble on their feet.
+The last group was the standers.
+Nobody wanted to be posted as a stander during a drive.
+Yet the stander was also important.
+They were placed at certain locations and were responsible to hold ground and act like a human wall.
+The boy was selected for this role and joined the others in his group.
+  Both drivers and standers were told to descend the ridge and get into their positions.
+They set off together with an elder to guide them to the correct spots.
+They had to double their pace as it was already late afternoon and had to be in position by dusk, when the herd was most likely to return.
+  In the meadow the boy was told to stand at the northern edge of the clearing.
+This was an important spot because it was the widest gap between standers.
+The main driver line would be approaching from the opposite side so there was a good chance the herd would flee in this direction.
+The elder walked up and addressed him when he had crouched behind a treestump.
+  “Are you prepared, hunter?”
+  “I am.”
+  From this spot the boy had a view of the entire meadow.
+He sat and watched as the blue afternoon skies turned to pale orange and pink.
+The trees were bathed in an amber glow from the descending sun, their bark darkened and still wet.
+He smelled the soil, sodden from the rain.
+All was quiet except for the creek trickling.
+He took in his surroundings and was taken back to a particular evening when he was alone on the high plains, when the skies had looked much the same.
+It had been a peaceful day.
+Good day for walking.
+He had made progress and was exhausted in both body and mind.
+He had netted a fish and could still smell it roasting on a skewer over the flames.
+He lay on the ground and counted as the stars appeared one by one, “Hunter!
+Stand your ground!”
+  The boy glanced up and saw a deer barreling towards him, along with a dozen others in flight.
+He leapt to his feet and made the wide, stomping motions they had trained for.
+But he had missed the timing of it and the deer shot by, unafraid of him.
+One of them grazed his arm and knocked him into the ground, his face buried in the soft dirt.
+In danger of being trampled he curled into a ball and waited.
+After, he rose and wiped the mud from his eyes.
+  He looked around and saw the other hunters emerge from their spots.
+Their heads hung in disbelief and none looked at him.
+The  elder posted on the ground cupped his hands and shouted to the ridge, where one of the other elders was standing, hands on knees.
+  “Head to camp.
+We missed our only chance.
+The herd will not come again.”
+  The elder on the ridge frowed.
+He whistled for his men to pack  up and then turned back.
+He surveyed the medow and remarked on what had been lost.
+  “It is a shame.”